dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

 <kbd>Enter</kbd>, and the mouse.
 The default `C:\SKY` install location is
 perfectly fine, so just press `Enter`.

-That will take you to the setup screen where you can select the language of the in-game text (the voice-acting is in English only), and the sound card
+That will take us to the setup screen where we can select the language of the in-game text (the voice-acting is in English only), and the sound card
 settings: